Goutam96801/Book-Record-Management/README.md

 ## /books

-GET: Get all books
+GET: Get all books✅
 POST: Create/add a new book

 ## /books/{id}

-GET: Get a book by id
+GET: Get a book by id✅
 PUT: Update a book by id

-## /books/issued
+## /books/issued/by-user

 GET: Get all issued books